dougeby/IntuneDocs/intune/app-management.md

 - **App licenses**: View, assign, and monitor volume-purchased apps from the app stores.
 For more information, see:
   - [iOS volume-purchased program (VPP) apps](vpp-apps-ios.md).
   - [Microsoft Store for Business volume-purchased apps](windows-store-for-business.md).
 - **Discovered Apps**: View apps that were assigned by Intune or installed on a device.
-For more information, see [View device details with Microsoft Intune](device-inventory.md).
+For more information, see [Intune discovered apps](app-discovered-apps.md).
 - **App Install Status**: View the status of an app assignment that you created.
 For more information, see [Monitor app information and assignments with Microsoft Intune](apps-monitor.md#device-and-user-status-graphs).
 - **App protection status**: View the status of an app protection policy for a user that you select.
 - **Audit logs**: View the Intune app-related activity of all IT admins.